Fiber laser welding for better batteries

 3. What Is Fiber Laser Welding?

-Fiber laser welding is a non-contact welding method that uses a high-intensity fiber laser beam to join metal components.
-It provides concentrated energy that is ideal for thin, conductive, or sensitive materials, which are commonly used in batteries.
+Fiber laser welding uses a high-intensity laser beam to join metal.
+It delivers concentrated energy — ideal for thin, conductive, or heat-sensitive battery materials.

-The fiber laser beam is delivered through an optical fiber, offering precise control, deep penetration, and minimal heat input.
-These features make it suitable for welding copper, aluminum, nickel, and stainless steel—typical materials in battery cell and pack assembly.
+The beam comes through an optical fiber, giving you precise control, deep penetration, and low heat input.
+That’s why it works so well on copper, aluminum, nickel, and stainless steel for battery cells and packs.

 4. Advantages of Fiber Laser Welding in Battery Production